melissajclark/wp-content/plugins/custom-post-type-ui/readme.txt

 == Screenshots ==

-1. Landing page screen.
-2. Add new post type screen and tab.
+1. Add new post type screen and tab.
-3. Edit post type screen and tab.
+2. Edit post type screen and tab.
-4. Add new taxonomy screen and tab.
+3. Add new taxonomy screen and tab.
-5. Edit taxonomy screen and tab.
+4. Edit taxonomy screen and tab.
-6. Export post types screen and tab.
+5. Registered post types and taxonomies from CPTUI
-7. Export taxonomies screen and tab.
-8. Get code screen and tab.
+6. Import/Export screen.
-9. Help/support screen.
+7. Help/support screen.
+8. Update Information/Donate screen.

 == Changelog ==

+= 1.1.2 =
+* Change export value to plural label for taxonomies.
+* Properly select a post type or taxonomy after deleting an existing value.
+* Updated screenshots
+* Added target="_blank" attribute to one of the inline help links for Menu position.
+Thanks @JulieKuehl
+* Fixed potential XSS issue.

 = 1.1.1 =
 * Re-add post type and taxonomy select buttons and only display for non-js users.